yianni1/306GitProject/README.md

 ```
 java -jar [JAR-NAME].jar [INPUT-NAME].dot [NUMBER]
 ```
-where [JAR-NAME] is the name of the jar, [INPUT-NAME] is the name of the input file, and [NUMBER] is the number of processors.
-The output file should then be generated, which should be named [INPUT-NAME]-output.dot.
+- [JAR-NAME] is the name of the jar
+- [INPUT-NAME] is the name of the input file
+- [NUMBER] is the number of processors you wish to schedule tasks on The output file should then be generated in the same directory as the jar.
 Please make sure the format of your input is correct.

 ## Options

 It's possible to change the way the program runs via a number of options available.
+Any combination of these options may be used.
-- The -o option allows the user to specify the name of the output file
+- The -o option allows the user to specify the name of the output file.
+This defaults to [INPUT-NAME]-output.dot if this option is not selected.
-- The -v option will display a GUI visualisation
+- The -v option will display a GUI visualisation is selected.
-- The -p option allows the user to specify the number of 'cores' (or threads) to run the program on
+- The -p option allows the user to specify the number of 'cores' (or threads) to run the program on.
+This defaults to 1 if this option is not selected.

-They should be used thus:
+They should be used as such:

 ```
 java -jar [JAR-NAME].jar [INPUT-NAME].dot [NUMBER] -o [DESIRED-OUTPUT-NAME] -p [NUMBER-OF-CORES] -v
 ```
 where [DESIRED-OUTPUT-NAME] is name you wish the output file to be stored as.
-The output file generated should thus have the name [DESIRED-OUTPUT-NAME].dot.
+The output file generated will have the name [DESIRED-OUTPUT-NAME].dot.

-An example use would be
+An example use would be:

 ```
 java -jar program.jar sample-input.dot 3 -o NEW_OUTPUT -p 2 -v